-- (a) an articling agreement in a form approved by the Committee; - (b) documents verifying that the student: - has successfully completed the requirements for a Bachelor's degree or a Juris Doctor from a common law faculty of law in a Canadian university approved by the Federation of Law Societies of Canada; - (ii) holds a Certificate of Qualification issued by the National Committee on Accreditation of the Federation of Law Societies of Canada; or - (iii) has successfully completed all courses and examinations required to obtain a Certificate of Qualification issued by the National Committee on Accreditation of the Federation of Law Societies of Canada; and - (c) the articling fee as set out in Schedule 1. - (2) The Executive Director may require a Student-at-law and principal to submit an education plan within a specified time.
+- (a) an articling agreement in a form approved by the Committee; - (b) documents verifying that the student: - has successfully completed the requirements for a Bachelor's degree or a Juris Doctor from a common law faculty of law in a Canadian university approved by the Federation of Law Societies of Canada; - (ii) holds a Certificate of Qualification issued by the National Committee on Accreditation of the Federation of Law Societies of Canada; or - (iii) has successfully completed all courses and examinations required to obtain a Certificate of Qualification issued by the National Committee on Accreditation of the Federation of Law Societies of Canada; and - (c) the articling fee as set out in Schedule 1. - (2) The Executive Director may require a Student-at-law and principal to submit an articling plan within a specified time.

-[Rule 705(1)(b)(iii) amended, 705(1)(d) deleted, May 1, 2020]
+[Rule 705(1)(b)(iii) amended, 705(1)(d) deleted, May 1, 2020] [Rule 705(2) amended, December 6, 2024]